Twinkle16Mittal/machine_learning_algorithms/README.md

 Learn Basics of Machine learning topics like
 1. how to use Tree Models like DecisionTreeRegressor
-2. how to use ensemble model liks RandomForestRegressor
+2. how to use ensemble model like RandomForestRegressor

 code:
 Basic_Ml_Models/ learn_ml.ipynb